How did you get started in visiting filming locations?

 Have you met any celebrities?

 I have met some, yes.
-To me, it’s more exciting to see locations, as I always feel awkward talking to celebrities.
+To me, it’s more exciting to see locations, and I always feel awkward talking to celebrities, but it can still be thrilling.
 I have met the whole cast of Star Trek: The Next Generation at Ottawa Comiccon.
 I have also met a few celebrities from Broadway shows, as I’m a big theatre fan.
 I’ve even bumped into a couple celebrities here and there.

 And there’s that one time I hung out with Jerry Springer in Vegas.